City-Syntax/buildings.sg/README.md

 ## 🧾 EnergyPlus Templates

 The `Data/Download` directory provides `.idf` templates for use with EnergyPlus.
-Each file represents a common building archetype in Singapore:
+Each file represents a common building archetype in Singapore, with the parameter set sourced and contextualized for the relevant buildings.
+The archetype templates are either calibrated or validated against benchmark data published by the authorities:

 ```
 01_HDB_SGP_2025_V5.idf           12_NonIHL_SGP_2025_V5.idf